jsd4026/tableland-partners-copilot/docs/Guide.md

 8: Receipt Capture & Expense Tracking - Track business expenses

-9: Field Support Agent - Technical support for field employees
+9: Support Agent - Technical troubleshooting for your team or your own operations

 Which one would you like to set up first?